 A good surveillance system relies largely on standardised reporting by supervised institutions.
-Other sources may include, for instance, self-assessments conducted by the institutions, publicly available information and market intelligence.
-Supervisors may coordinate with agencies in charge of collecting, reviewing and publishing additional statistics (eg assets or credit portfolio of unregulated, unsupervised nonbank financial institutions, national surveys including household debt levels or mobile penetration levels).
-Coordination may not only facilitate data collection, but also the improvement of the national data infrastructure that could feed the supervisor's analyses and its understanding of new client segments.
+Other sources may include self-assessments conducted by the institutions, publicly available information and market intelligence.
+Supervisors may coordinate with agencies in charge of collecting, reviewing and publishing additional statistics (eg assets or credit portfolio of unregulated, unsupervised non-bank financial institutions, national surveys including household debt levels or mobile penetration levels).
+Coordination may facilitate not only data collection, but also the improvement of the national data infrastructure that could feed the supervisor's analyses and its understanding of new client segments.